bioidiap/bob.ip.flandmark/README.rst

 If Bob is installed in a non-standard location, edit the file ``buildout.cfg`` to set the root to Bob's local installation path.
-Remember to use the **same python interpreter** that was used to compile Bob, then execute the same steps as above.
+Remember to use the **same python interpreter** that was used to compile Bob_, then execute the same steps as above.

 Usage